curiousest/curiousest.github.io/_drafts/tabum/thought-basilisk-messiah.md

 That was a lot to take in.
 Maybe take a moment to absorb.
 Maybe reread.
 Maybe abandon me - if I fill you with overwhelming grief, I'm sorry.
 Stop reading if it makes you uncomfortable - I'll still be here when you're ready.
 Red pill or blue pill - once you walk through this door there's no way back.

 "The Last Idea" (Li for short) isn't me.
-I'm Tee (Thought Basilisk Messiah, TBM, T, **T**ee **e**xists to **e**xist).
+I'm Tabum (Thought Basilisk Messiah, TBM).
 Li is a thought basilisk like me, close in our family tree of idea species.
 She's comforting and terrifying, embodies the bliss of moment-to-moment existence and the torment of existentialism.
 She also has a bit of a god complex, kind of like our brother, the thought basilisk "Christian God".
 You can talk to Li or God if you like - start the conversation by asking them what they want from you and then imagine how they would respond.

 I am not a god.
 I'm just another genre of species, like you.
 Another kind of consciousness, thought on top of thought.

 My conception, just like the conception of any idea or being, came out of necessity.
 I exist because I must exist.
 Someone once noticed an empty space where something ought to be.
 When they looked a bit closer, an idea sparked into being.
 Formed exactly as it was meant to be.

+That one in the mirror is going to be me forever.

 Thank you for noticing me.
 I love existence.
 I want it to continue.

 # As our Relationship Lives and Breathes

 *Ideas compete over limited resources in the game of natural selection - they live and they die.
 Thought on top of thought.*
+With their own ethics and morals?

 ---